 Melbourne Grammar - Bow: W L Splatt, 2: T D Watson, 3: F S Stephen, Str: F G Smith, Cox: C G Shuter, Cch: J C Burton

-E1: 1st GGS, 2nd WC, No margin recorded but it was easily won.
+E1: 1st GGS, 2nd WC.
+Time: 9:25.0.
+Margin 2 lengths.
 The Wesley crew had recently lost one of their crew to drowning and the crew was not in good form.